AlexBlaylock/README-Gen-Chall7/README.md

 This project is licensed by ![License](https://img.shields.io/badge/License-MIT-yellow.svg) [MIT License](https://opensource.org/licenses/MIT).

 ## use
-You open the file in a terminal and answer the prompts, generating your ReadMe.
+You would use this project to create a readme for something ex. job applcation.
+You do this through using a terminal and answering the inquirer prompt.

 ## testing
-I used VSCode integrated node terminal
+I tested using VSCode integrated terminal.

 ## contribution
-Add more customization to answers, such as depth of how many licenses.
+Add more in depth questions, add more licenses, add more styling.

 ## questions
 For questions, you can reach me at my [GitHub Profile](https://github.com/AlexBlaylock) or via email at alexb9901@hotmail.com.